sailoog/openplotter-documentation/en/imu_sensor.md

 An Inertial Measurement Unit, or IMU, measures and reports on velocity, orientation and gravitational forces, using a combination of an accelerometer, gyroscope, and a magnetometer.

 Connecting an IMU to OpenPlotter will provide magnetic heading which is needed to calculate true heading and true wind.
+You will have heel angle data as well.

 IMU sensors have to be connected by I2C interface.